-What are Buckwheat Sprouts?
+What are buckwheat sprouts?

 Buckwheat isn’t actually wheat at all.
 The buckwheat plant is related to rhubarb and sorrel, rather than grass crops.
-Buckwheat plants grow stalks which hold small edible seeds.
+Buckwheat plants grow stalks that hold small edible seeds.
 Each buckwheat seed is shaped like a tiny pyramid.
 When eaten, the seeds have a nutty deliciousness.

 Buckwheat seeds are very affordable, widely available, and sprout reliably.
 The buckwheat sprouts do take a bit of time to grow (approximately 10 days), but they are sturdy and last in the fridge for several weeks.